 Affiliation: Viral Beat Recordings [self label]

-It was his impressive take on Chase & Status’s Time ft.
-Deliah track that led the Liverpooler to claim a top remix prize, beating out thousands.
+It was his impressive take on Chase & Status’s “Time” track that led the Liverpooler to claim a top remix prize, beating out thousands.

 But, it is his overt originality that keeps you sifting through mixes drenched in dubstep, house and Moombahton.
 Kev Willow, formerly The Prototype, compiles a mix of fuzzed-washed symphonies with gutter bass-driven drops.
 It’s no wonder he is working alongside English grime outfit, Hadouken.
-Quick to know trends yet true to the technical craft of mastering chilled and throbbing tracks, Kev Willow may be young, but he seems ready.
-His confidence can be seen in his production, but also in one of his many online tutorials that he offers up for free, even doing one-on-one training.
+Quick to know trends yet true to the technical craft of mastering chilled and throbbing tracks, Kev Willow may be young, but so what?
+His confidence can be seen in his production and also in one of his many online tutorials that he offers up for free, even doing one-on-one training.
 Challenging himself in styles like electro complextro and moombahcore, the 20-something producer continues to release banging tracks and smart compilations.

 Snag his free EP here.